|Source • Brands||

 A privately held, family owned and operated U.S. manufacturer of an enormous line of very good to excellent kitchen and bath fixtures since 1873, Kohler has been a consistent innovator in the plumbing and sanitary-wares industry.
 In 1911 Kohler introduced the alcove bathtub with integral apron.
 This is the tub design that dominates American bathrooms today.
 By the 1920s, Kohler had become the third largest plumbing products company in the U.S. after Delta and Moen.

 Kohler is still one of the largest U.S. manufacturers of plumbing and sanitary products, with twelve North American factories.
-Just under half of Kohler's 33,000 world-wide employees work in the U.S. The enterprise is actually a related group of companies that sells bath and kitchen products, furniture, tile, fabrics, generators, even chocolates, and own resort hotels and golf courses, including the original St. Andrews course in Scotland.
+Just under half of Kohler's 33,000 world-wide employees work in the U.S. and Canada.
+The enterprise is actually a related group of companies that sells bath and kitchen products, furniture, tile, fabrics, generators, even chocolates, and own resort hotels and golf courses, including the original St. Andrews course in Scotland.

 Faucets are an integral part of the Kohler kitchen and bath line, ranging in style from ho-hum but very reliable to very, very stylish (and still very reliable).
 Kohler makes over 200 different faucets, not including variations possible by changing handles and finishes.
 (We started counting Kohler faucet variations one day, but gave it up as a bad idea when we reached 340.
 The actual number is probably much higher).